 Compose a piece of music that is inspired by a work of visual art (painting, photo, sculpture) or a work of literary art (story, novel, poem).

-Campers, and possibly faculty-TAs, will perform their compositions and show their music at the Showcase on Friday.
-Works of art will be posted in the hallways at Scholl Hall.
+Campers perform their compositions at the Showcase on Friday.
+Faculty members and TAs will also be available to perform compositions and music arrangements and to show campers’ videos.
 We look forward to seeing and hearing your projects!

 Culture-Style Music Workshop – Chamber-Pop-Jazz by Danny Seidenberg

 Mr. Danny Seidenberg plans to open up campers’ musical world by exploring chamber-jazz-pop music style and instruments.
 His workshop will involve improvisation as well as alternative style.
 He will bring his computer to generate a “backup band” and get students improvising.
 Mr. Seidenberg is probably best known as a member of the Turtle Island String Quartet for 12 years, from1992 to 2004.
 He was in residence at the Henry Mancini Institute (UCLA) through 2006, was an instructor at UMass and Stanford in their jazz studies departments.
 He taught at Willamette University in Salem, Oregon, and he currently teaches arranging and improvisation classes at Vandercook College.